secretsystems/secret-wallet/README.md

 ## Releases

 You can build your own version by following build steps bellow or use available prebuilds here.

+*be mindful when you install new copy of app on android...*
+> - you have to uninstall first
+> - then re-install app
+> - this will delete your wallet file
+> - you will have to restore from seed

 ## How to build